 Some things to consider when hiring a camper van

-- When you hire a camper van, it will come with a standard level of insurance that covers the vehicle.
-In the event of an accident, you will be required to cover the damage done, up to the amount of the excess in your policy.
+- When you hire a camper van, it will come with a standard level of insurance covering the vehicle.
+However, in an accident, you will be required to cover the damage done up to the excess amount in your policy.

-- You can opt to purchase an additional excess coverage through the hire company, however we’ve found this to end up being fairly expensive.
+- You can opt to purchase an additional excess coverage through the hiring company.
+However, we’ve found this to end up being relatively expensive.
 It can easily add a few thousand dollars to your trip.
 Alternatively, make sure that you have a travel insurance policy that covers you for any excess.
-Note: I’m not an insurance expert so double check and do whats right for you!
+Note: I’m not an insurance expert, so double-check and do what’s right for you!

 - You will need to pay a bond for the camper van when you hire it.
-Different companies have different requirements here so shop around as the value can be quite substantial.
-You’ll need to have the total sum available on a credit card for them to hold.
+Different companies have different requirements here, so shop around as the value can be pretty substantial.
+You’ll need to have the total sum on a credit card for them to hold.

 Don’t miss our article on how to compare campervans for hire in New Zealand, we’ll tell you how to find the best, most reputable hire companies and how to compare the vehicles.